Wherwell Primary School

-This policy will apply to all admissions from 1 September 2018, including in-year admissions.
-It will be used during 2017-18 for allocating places for September 2018 as part of the main admission rounds for Year R. It does not apply to those being admitted to nursery provision.
+This policy will be used during 2020/2021 for allocating places in the main admission round for entry to Year R in September 2021.
+It will also apply to in-year admissions during 2021/22.
+It does not apply to those being admitted to nursery provision.

-Hampshire County Council is the admission authority for all community and voluntary controlled primary and secondary schools.
+Hampshire County Council is the admission authority for Wherwell Primary School.
 The admission arrangements are determined by the County Council, after statutory consultations.

 For the normal admission round, all on time preferences will be considered simultaneously and ranked in accordance with the admission criteria.
 If more than one school can offer a place, the parent’s highest stated available preference will be allocated.

 Pupils with an Education, Health and Care Plan

 Any child with an Education, Health and Care Plan naming Wherwell Primary School will be admitted.
 Where possible such children will be admitted within the PAN.

 When the school is oversubscribed, after the admission of pupils with an Education, Health and Care plan naming the school, priority for admission will be given to children in the following order: